riad-azz/bing-ai-no-limit/README.md

 ## Disclaimer

 **The maximum characters i tested was 10k and i got a pretty decent and accurate response, this may remove the character limit but AI might malfunction based on how long your request will be.**

+#### Note : If the limit is back after starting a new topic or the AI freezing, just refresh the page `F5` and the limit will be lifted again.

 ## License